A Rational Model of Dimension-reduced Human Categorization: Appendix: simulation and experiment details

 Here we present some detailed results that are not included in the main body due to space constraints.

-\subsection{Model setup}
+\subsubsection{Model setup}

 To provide predictions of human categorization, our models experience the same set of data.
 Given both stimuli ${x_n}$ and labels $c_n$, the higher-level mixture is disentangled from the lower level.
 We obtain MLE of the lower-level mixture, then use variational inference for the high-level mixture, i.e. the global PCs, according to \cref{eq:HIM_PPCA_posterior2}.
-Due to task context, the base rate term in \cref{eq-CategoryAssign} is removed, which leads to better prediction for all models.
+Because of the task context, participants treat the mentioned categories with equal expectation.
+We set the base rate term in \cref{eq-CategoryAssign} to equal values, which leads to better prediction for all models.
 In the new category experiment, all stimuli in the train and test phase of session 1 is used to get a more reliable estimate of global PCs.
 This will not be necessary for the subcategory experiment, since only the local PC is needed.

-We compare our model with the exemplar model \citep{nosofsky1986attention}, prototype model \citep{reed1972pattern}, with and without attention mechanism.
+We compare our model with the exemplar model \citep{nosofsky1986attention}, prototype model \citep{reed1972pattern}, with and without attention mechanism, and the rational model \citep{anderson1991adaptive} with necessary modifications.
 All models provide predictions without access to human choice.
-Attention mechanism scales the original space with a set of dimensional weights, optimized based on cluster variations.
+The attention mechanism scales the original space with a set of dimensional weights, optimized based on cluster variations.
 Prototype model with attention mechanism generates generalization pattern similar to that of hierarchical models \citep{salakhutdinov2012one,sanborn2021refresh}, since the categories are dimension-aligned in the experiment.

-Quadratic prototype model \citep{battleday2020capturing} can not be applied as it cannot estimate covariance for the new (sub)category.
+We now describe the necessary modifications on the rational model.
+Rational model represents a category as a infinite mixture of clusters.
+For subcategory prediction, we assume rational model treats subcategory as one of its clusters.
+The model first use the instruction to identify the subcategory as one of the clusters.
+Then for each new sample $y$, we estimate the probability of it belonging to each cluster